Learn how to train Low-Rank Adaptation (LoRA) models using Kohya in PAI ArtLab for customized image generation with Stable Diffusion.

 Create a dataset and upload files

 Before uploading, note the file attribute and naming requirements.
-If you only use the platform to manage dataset files or annotate images, you can upload files or folders directly.
-There are no special naming requirements for these files and folders.
+If you only use the platform to manage dataset files or annotate images, you can upload files or folders directly without special naming requirements.

-To use Kohya on the platform to train a LoRA model after the dataset is annotated, the uploaded files must meet the following attribute and naming requirements.
+To use Kohya on the platform to train a LoRA model after dataset annotation, uploaded files must meet the following attribute and naming requirements:

 Naming format: Number_CustomName

-CustomName: A descriptive name for your dataset.
+CustomName: A descriptive dataset name.
 This topic uses 100_ACD3DICON as an example.

 Log in to PAI ArtLab and select Kohya (Exclusive Edition) to open the Kohya-SS page.